seed-labs/seed-emulator/examples/06-mini-internet/README.md

 ## Becoming Google: Hosting the 8.8.8.8 DNS

-Now, let's host a public recursive DNS for the simulator, so the host nodes and the users can resolve zones in our self-hosted DNS infrastructure.
+Now, let's host a public recursive DNS for the emulator, so the host nodes and the users can resolve zones in our self-hosted DNS infrastructure.
 Let's host Google's public DNS, 8.8.8.8.

 First, create Google's AS: